The Yegerlehner Family

 Earth Boy- Jason & Kathy Cote

 Jason and I were first invited to the "Farm Connection," a real, working 100 percent grass fed dairy farm, in 2009.
 We've been here ever since.
 Together we have established a microcosm based on trust, hard work, and determination with enterprises like beekeeping, gardening, herbs, trees, laying hens, shiitake mushrooms, breeding flocks, and value added products like kombucha and kraut.
-We operate an on-farm store, where Mary Yegerlehner has incorporated many products from local farmers.
+The Yegerlehner family operates an on-farm store, incorporating many products from local farmers.
 Alan still makes his homemade ice cream.

 My husband and I were originally inspired by Helen and Scott Nearing, who revolutionized the "back to the land movement."
 We love them and strive to live more like they did.

 Continual projects on the farm include keylines, a permaculture technique for salvaging run-off water and redistributing it to different levels of ground, installing thousands of trees, bushes, and ground level perennial crops, offering classes and tours, and remaining open to change.

 Our future goals are building an off-the-grid house, producing a complex food forest, starting a nursery stock of trees, growing our own food, and extending a helping hand where needed.